Duchenne Dash: Dash Around the World FAQs

 Do I have to train in advance of the event?

 As with any endurance sporting event/challenge, it is paramount that you undertake suitable training prior to the event.
-This will ensure that you are in the best possible shape to enjoy and complete the challenge to the best of your ability.
+This is an endurance event so the more training you do the easier and more fun the ride will be.

-We will share a suggested training plan in January and will also run a series of virtual (via Zwift) and face to face (Covid-19 permitting) training rides in the New Year.
+We will share a suggested training plan after you have registered and will also run a series of virtual (via Zwift) and face to face (Covid-19 permitting) training rides.
 We can also put you in touch with our experienced Ride Captains, if you have any further questions or queries about your training.

 NB: The organiser reserves the right to remove any cyclist who is unable to complete the event safely (for both them and others).